 Make reading easier around the world.

-Benetech’s goal is to be able to easily create Bookshare sites to serve every nation across the globe.
-To do that, they needed to expand their ability to translate the site into new languages as quickly and simply as possible.
+Benetech’s goal is to quickly create Bookshare sites to serve every nation across the globe.
+To do that, they needed to expand their ability to translate the site into new languages as fast and thoroughly as possible.

-Kanopi’s development team provided front and back-end development of the platform in Drupal, partnering with LingoTek for translation functionality and implementing the designs that Benetech provided.
+Using Drupal 8, Kanopi’s development team provided front and back-end development.
+We partnered with LingoTek for translation functionality and implemented the wireframes and designs supplied by Benetech.

-A Kanopi team member’s young daughter has dyslexia and volunteered to help test the site’s design, offering feedback on fonts and text sizes that were difficult to read.
-She joined a group of print disabled users on the Benetech team to help ensure that the site upheld AAA accessibility standards, the highest level of accessibility for the web.
+A Kanopi team member’s young daughter with dyslexia tested the site’s design, offering feedback on fonts and text sizes that were difficult to read.
+She joined a group of print disabled users on the Benetech Bookshare team to ensure that the site upheld AAA accessibility standards, the highest level of accessibility for the web.

-Kanopi’s work resulted in the ability to create a fully-functional, Bookshare website in less than two hours and complete translation within two weeks.
+Kanopi created a fully-functional Bookshare website in less than two hours and complete translation within two weeks.
 Before the project, similar work would have taken more than two months.

-In addition to planning and building the framework, the Kanopi team supported translation and deployment of new sites for five countries, including:
+In addition to planning and building the framework, the Kanopi team supported translation and deployment of new sites for 9 countries, including: